Is Logitech a buy at these levels?

 Their CEO is Bracken Darrell.
 He joined Logitech in 2012 as president and became the CEO in 2013.
 He has vast experience through different positions in large companies such as Pepsico, General Electric, Procter & Gamble and Whirlpool.
 He has B.A. in English from Hendrix College in Arkansas, and an M.B.A. from Harvard Business School.
 Besides being the CEO of Logitech, he serves at the board of directors of Life Biosciences and on the U.S. advisory board of Harvard Business School.
 Since he became the CEO of Logitech, the company has more than doubled their net sales, and profits are up more than 13x.
 He has been named Swiss CEO of the year three times within the last four years.
 He has been credited from turning Logitech from being a company that was mostly known for cheap computer mice into an award-winning design company.
 He is known for being "a people's CEO" that spends time with his employees and listens to their point of view.
 He has a high CEO score on comparably, where he earns a top 5 % score compared to CEOs in similar sized companies.
 Once he had been a CEO at Logitech for five years, he decided to do an exercise where he fired himself and assessed whether he would hire himself.
 It wasn't a gimmick but an exercise to determine if he was the right man for the job.
 Luckily for Logitech, he concluded that he was.
 I feel very comfortable on Bracken Darrell being the right person to drive Logitech's growth moving forward.

 Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-We do so by dividing the total long-term debt by current cash flow.
+We do so by dividing the total long-term debt by earnings.
 However, we were spared of doing the simple calculation, as Logitech has no debt.

 Despite the risks, there are some good reasons why Logitech could be an interesting investment.
 Especially three of their segments should drive growth moving forward.
 Video collaboration.
 It is expected that there are around 100 million meeting rooms and classrooms around the world, and less than 10 % of these are video enabled.
 Logitech's video collaboration segment tripled during the pandemic and has had a 56 % CAGR, and with still lot of the market not being fulfilled, there are a lot of potential growth for Logitech, where they are growing their market share every year, and now has a 31 % market share.
 Creativity & Productivity.
 They are growing sales, in a growing market, where they are growing their share.
 Net sales have grown at a 27 % CAGR over the last three years, and Logitech's market share has grown from 46 % in 2020 to 50 % in 2022.
 And according to the management this growth will continue post-pandemic, as the pandemic just kickstarted a trend that we already had with people working from home.
 Gaming.
 The number of worldwide gamers is expected to grow from by approximately 100 million a year until 2023.
 Cloud gaming is expected to grow by 35 % CAGR until 2024, and as cloud gaming doesn't necessarily need custom made high-end PC's, the gamers are probably more inclined to spend more money on peripherals.
 Their PC peripherals will also benefit from more streamers and creators.

 All right, we have gone through the numbers, potential and risks regarding Logitech, and now it is time for us to calculate a price for Logitech.
 To calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
-I chose to use an EPS at 4 (which is lower than the current one of 5,54 because last year will be hard to replicate).
-I chose an Estimated future EPS growth rate of 9 (expected growth is between 9 and 10 %), Estimated future PE 19 (double the growth rate, as the highest historical P/E is higher) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $46,56, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Logitech at price of $23,28 (or lower obviously), if we use the Margin of Safety price.
+I chose to use an EPS at 4 (which is lower than 2021 of 5,56 but higher than 2022 of 3,78).
+I chose an Estimated future EPS growth rate of 9 (expected growth is between 9 and 10 %), Estimated future PE 18 (double the growth rate, as the highest historical P/E is higher) and we already have the minimum acceptable return rate on 15 %.
+Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $42,13, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Logitech at price of $21,07 (or lower obviously), if we use the Margin of Safety price.

 Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
 To do so, we need some numbers from their financials, keep in mind that all numbers are in millions.
-The operating Cash Flow last year was 1.458,64.
-The Capital Expenditures was 76,19.
+The operating Cash Flow last year was 298,3.
+The Capital Expenditures was 89,2.
 I tried to look through their annual report to see, how much of the capital expenditures were used on maintenance.
-I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 53,333 in our further calculations.
-The Tax Provision was 200,86.
-We have 166,23 outstanding shares.
-Hence, the calculation will be like this: (1.458,64 - 53,333 + 200,86) / 166,23 x 10 = $96,62 in TEN CAP price.
-However, last year has been exceptionally good.
-If I do the calculations based on 2020 and 2019 (Logitech's fiscal years end in March), I get Ten CAP prices at 16,36 in 2020 and 17,66 in 2019.
+I couldn't find it though, so as a rule of thumb, you expect 70 % of the capital expenditures to be used on maintenance, meaning we will use 62,4 in our further calculations.
+The Tax Provision was 131,3.
+We have 167,4 outstanding shares.
+Hence, the calculation will be like this: (298,3 - 62,4+ 131,3) / 167,4 x 10 = $21,92 in TEN CAP price.

 The last calculation is the PAYBACK TIME.
 I also described in "MY STRATEGY".
-The free cash flow per share last year was 5,10 but I don't believe that to be sustainable.
-Hence, I have decided to cut it to 4.
-With the Free Cash Flow Per Share at 4 and a growth rate of 9 %, if you want your purchase back in 8 years, the PAYBACK TIME price is $49,19.
-If you do the calculations with 5.10 the numbers would be $62,72.
+With the Free Cash Flow Per Share at 4,04 and a growth rate of 9 %, if you want your purchase back in 8 years, the PAYBACK TIME price is $48,56.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how I do it, you can read this post.